kputnam/stupidedi/doc/Transcribing.md

 ![](images/transcribing-element-detail.png)

-The third section of each segment specification gives a name to each element, usually in the gray section labeled `IMPLEMENTATION NAME`, and also specifies its usage, allowed values, and minimum and maximum lengths.
+The third section of each element detail gives a name to each element, usually in the gray section labeled `IMPLEMENTATION NAME`, and also specifies its usage, allowed values, and minimum and maximum lengths.
 The usage indicator is in the first column, name and allowed values in the fourth.
 Minimum and